The Green Snake and the Beautiful Lily: Analysis

+It has been claimed that "Das Märchen" was born out of Goethe's reading of The Chymical Wedding of Christian Rosenkreutz and that it is full of esoteric symbolism.
+Goethe first conceived of the tale during his 1768-69 illness in Frankfurt, when, under the influence of Susanne von Klettenberg, he was absorbed in the study of mysticism and alchemy.
+The symbol of the lily was important to Jakob Böhme.
+In 1786, Goethe observed that The Chymical Wedding contains "a pretty fairy story" for which he had no time at the moment.
+Goethe finally wrote the story in 1795, during his composition of the sixth book of Wilhelm Meister's Apprenticeship.
+Susanne von Klettenberg was taken as model for a character in this latter work, showing that at the time that he wrote "Das Märchen" he was devoting thought to his relationship with her.
+The name he gave this character, "Beautiful Soul" [Schöne Seele] carries philosophical weight lent to it by Schiller, as "the true harmony between reason and sense, between inclination and duty," an ideal which is also manifest in the character of the beautiful lily.

 Rudolf Steiner, in his 1918 book Goethe's Standard of the Soul, speaks of it as follows: "On the river stands the Temple in which the marriage of the Young Man with the Lily takes place.
 The 'marriage' with the supersensible, the realisation of the free personality, is possible in a human soul whose forces have been brought into a state of regularity that in comparison with the usual state is a transformation."
 This article led to an invitation to speak to the German Theosophical Society which eventually led to Steiner becoming its General Secretary.